 I shall not today attempt further to define the kinds of material I understand to be embraced within the shorthand description of “hard-core pornography”, and perhaps I could never succeed in intelligibly doing so.
 But, I know it (obscenity) when I see it, and the motion picture involved in this case is not that.

-Assessing the probability (intangibles) of a sports prospects’ future on and off the field of play, aside from prior tangible outcomes…
+Assessing the probability that the intangibles held-possessed by a player on and off the field of play, aside from prior tangible outcomes…

 Assessing the probability of a sports prospect sustaining and enhancing their previous success that translates to future on and off the field of play success can, in part, be correctly and objectively assessed on previous tangible outcomes achieved, i.e., throwing, catching, hitting, kicking, etc.